What is COVID-19?

 Should I wear a mask?

 It is recommended to wear a mask in pubic at all times.
 Please wear a mask at all times while at Optima Diagnostic Imaging as well.
-This can help prevent the spread of the virus, and protect both you and those around you.
+This can help prevent the spread of the virus, and protect both you and

 What if I care for or live with a cancer patient?